QingxuanTuo/webcam-pm25-toolbox/README.md

 ## Overview

-This notebook (`eea_pm25_downloader.ipynb`) provides a complete workflow for downloading and preprocessing hourly PM2.5 data from the European Environment Agency (EEA) Air Quality e-Reporting database.
+This code (`eea_pm25_downloader.py`) provides a complete workflow for downloading and preprocessing hourly PM2.5 data from the European Environment Agency (EEA) Air Quality e-Reporting database.

 The notebook automatically downloads air quality data for Milan, filters the data for a specific monitoring station, restricts the data to a selected time range, and exports a clean CSV file for further analysis and modelling.